av0t/spotify_etl/README.md

 ```

 The script will:
--Extract data from Spotify
+- Extract data from Spotify
--Transform and clean it
+- Transform and clean it
--Load it into the configured MySQL database
+- Load it into the configured MySQL database

 ## Notes
--Secrets (like .env) are ignored from version control.
+- Secrets (like .env) are ignored from version control.
--For visualization, connect your BI tool directly to the spotify_db database.
+- For visualization, connect your BI tool directly to the spotify_db database.